marijnh/Eloquent-JavaScript/05_higher_order.md

 ## Script data set

 One area where higher-order functions shine is data processing.
-In order to process data, we'll need some data.
-This chapter will use a ((data set)) about ((writing system))s—such as Latin, Cyrillic, and Arabic.
+In order to process data, we'll need some actual data.
+This chapter will use a ((data set)) about scripts—((writing system))s such as Latin, Cyrillic, or Arabic.

 Remember ((Unicode)) from [Chapter ?](values#unicode), the system that assigns a number to each character in written language.
-Most of these characters are associated with a script.
+Most of these characters are associated with a specific script.
 The standard contains 140 different scripts.
-81 of those are still in use today.
+81 of which are still in use today, 59 are historic.

 Though I can only fluently read Latin characters, I appreciate the fact that people are writing texts in at least 80 other writing